bebbi/dicom-curate/README.md

 ## Usage

+> NOTE: using 'require' to import dicom-curate will use the UMD build.
+Import statements will default to the ESM build.

 Converting a nested input folder structure containing DICOM files to a cleaned output folder destination (note: this uses a browser API only supported in Chrome and Edge browsers):

 ```ts